|country of origin:

 Departure and return

-After the 1990's the composer largely disappeared from view before suddenly reemerging in 2010 under several different pseudonyms and with a new Woob album Repurpose.
+After the 1990's Paul Frankland largely disappeared from view before suddenly reemerging in 2010 under several different pseudonyms and with a new Woob album Repurpose.

 Dubbed by the composer as the spiritual successor to his debut, Repurpose is an unexpected delight.
 Two long new tracks bookend the release and showcase the Woob universe in all its distinctive glory: shimmering, pulsing loops of tonal colour, creepy movie dialogue, lush orchestral and choral samples, slow euphoric crescendos and widescreen sound design.
 "85-bit" has a lot of fun with old synth sounds including a Commodore 64 and yet somehow all sounding rather timeless.
 It slowly builds intensity, starting with a loop of ravishing strings before segueing into a chugging, Berlin-school monster with multi-layered melodies.
 Sandwiched between these two new epics are remixes and reinventions of older Woob tracks, mostly from Woob 2 and various Emit Records compilations.
 The remixes are generally warmer and more tonal than the originals.
 The exception is the dark and cinematic "Stranger Air", a direct nod to "Strange Air" from his debut.